Apollo

 Adelaide to Perth in 7-14 days, via Esperance and Kalgoorlie gold country

 A flexible itinerary to fit your individual needs, preferences and duration of travel, allowing you to explore the beautiful landscapes and unique experiences that South Australia and Western Australia have to offer.
-Whether you prefer to take your time and savour each destination or pack in as many sights as possible, this itinerary has it all!
+Whether you prefer to take your time and savor each destination or pack in as many sights as possible, this itinerary has it all!

 MORE: Adelaide to Perth Itinerary